sequenceiq/blog/source/_posts/2014-07-25-cloudbreak-technology.markdown

 published: false
 ---

-A week ago we have opensourced [Cloudbreak](https://cloudbreak.sequenceiq.com/) the first Docker based Hadoop as a Service API.
+A week ago we have open sourced [Cloudbreak](https://cloudbreak.sequenceiq.com/) the first Docker based Hadoop as a Service API.
 In this post we'd like to introduce you into the technical details and the building blocks of the architecture.
 Cloudbreak is built on the foundation of cloud providers APIs, Apache Ambari, Docker containers, Serf and dnsmasq.
-It is a cloud agnostic solution - as all the Hadoop services and components are running inside Docker containers - and these containers are shipped accross different cloud providers.
+It is a cloud agnostic solution - as all the Hadoop services and components are running inside Docker containers - and these containers are shipped across different cloud providers.

 ##How it works

 From Docker containers point of view we have two kind of containers - based on their Ambari role - server and agent.
-There is one Docker contaier running the Ambari server, and there are many Docker containers running the Ambari agents.
+There is one Docker container running the Ambari server, and there are many Docker containers running the Ambari agents.
 The used Docker image is always the same: `sequenceiq/ambari` and the Ambari role is decided based on the `$AMBARI_ROLE` variable.

 For example on Amazon EC2 this is how we start the containers: